JonatanNevo/portal-framework/README.md

 * scripting capabilities
 * networking
 * mods (based on web assembly)

+# Generative AI Usage
+As a personal project and a learning experience I tried to limit the usage of generative AI for the bulk of the programming.

+Generative AI was used in the following places:
+- Writing testing boilerplate code
+- Baseline for API documentation
+- Debugging

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.